Linux Piping and Redirection Explained

 ls -l >> output.txt

-You can look at the shell options using shell -o, we can see that by default noclobber is off.
-We can turn this on by entering set -o noclobber, and turn it off again with set +o noclobber.
-To set this automatically at login you can add this to your .bashrc file.
+You can look at the shell options using shell -o; we can see that by default, noclobber is off.
+We can turn this on by entering set -o noclobber and turn it off again with set +o noclobber.
+To set this automatically when logging in, you can add this to your .bashrc file.

 When noclobber is enabled, you are prevented from overwriting files.
-If you so wish to overwrite, you have to force an overwrite by including a vertical bar in the redirect.
+If you wish to overwrite, you must force an overwrite by including a vertical bar in the redirect.

 ls -l >| output.txt